Personal profile

 Ee Ling is the author of three sole-authored books: Fire Dragon Feminism: Asian Migrant Women's tales of migration, coloniality and racial capitalism (Bloomsbury 2025); Transnational Divorce: Understanding Intimacies and Inequalities from Singapore (Routledge 2020); Perspectives on Marital Dissolution: Divorce Biographies in Singapore (Springer 2015).

-Her research on race, gender, sexuality and migration have also appeared in Journal of Ethnic & Migration Studies; Journal of Intercultural Studies; Gender, Work and Organisation; Journal of Family Issues; Emotion, Space and Society; Journal of Sociology; Australian Feminist Studies; Marriage & Family Review; and Sydney Review of Books.
+Her research on migration, coloniality, race, gender, sexuality and feminisms have also appeared in Journal of Ethnic & Migration Studies; Sexualities; Journal of Intercultural Studies; Gender, Work and Organisation; Journal of Family Issues; Emotion, Space and Society; Journal of Sociology; Australian Feminist Studies; Marriage & Family Review; and Sydney Review of Books.

 She is the Comment & Debate Editor, Emotions and Society (Bristol University Press) and Editorial Advisory Board Member, Journal of Sociology (Sage).

-Ee Ling has brought her research to creative and literary platforms such as Queerstories, OzAsia, Melbourne Fringe, Casula Powerhouse, DearNelly, Melbourne Comedy Club, GenerationWomen, Medibank's We Are Lonely podcast, Sydney Mardi Gras, World Pride and Willoughby Literary Festival.
+Ee Ling has brought her research to creative and literary platforms such as Queerstories, OzAsia, Melbourne Fringe, Midsumma Festival, Casula Powerhouse, DearNelly, Melbourne Comedy Club, GenerationWomen, Medibank's We Are Lonely podcast, Sydney Mardi Gras, World Pride, Willoughby Literary Festival and Manly Writers' Festival.

 Prior to WSU, she was a senior lecturer in Sociology with University of Wollongong (UOW) from 2016-2022.
 At UOW, she was awarded the Vice-Chancellor's Rosemary Cooper Equity, Diversity & Inclusion Award 2020.
-After her PhD in 2013, she achieved a postodctoral fellowship and a subsequent research fellowship with the National University of Singapore, Asia Research Institute.
+After achieving her PhD in 2013, she won a highly competitive postodctoral fellowship and a subsequent research fellowship with the National University of Singapore, Asia Research Institute.

 Master of Social Sciences, National University of Singapore